XsMagical/Linux-Tools/scripts/gaming/README.md

 **By [XsMagical](https://github.com/XsMagical)**

 A universal, native-first Linux gaming setup script designed for newcomers from Windows or Mac.
-Installs essential gaming tools with minimal hassle and includes smart defaults for overlays — without breaking system apps.
+Installs essential gaming tools with minimal hassle and includes smart defaults — without breaking system apps.

 ---